For a (pretty) non-technical introduction to blockchain technology, please read this article in the series.

 - Updates: a fully decentralized network takes time to agree upon critical network decisions, such as protocol updates, especially when those updates significantly alter the economics of the network.
 Many emerging projects are opting to centralize decision-making power during the early phases of the network to ensure that new features and bug fixes are rapidly incorporated without a long, drawn-out and often cantankerous decentralized decision-making process.

-- Collaboration: in networks such as BTC or ETH, miners collaborate in pools that work together to propose a block and splitting the resulting rewards.
+- Collaboration: in networks such as BTC or ETH, miners collaborate in pools that work together to propose a block and split the resulting rewards.
 This ensures that even relatively lower-performing mining machines can contribute to the network and earn rewards, as well as providing a more predictable income stream for all miners in the pool.
-These collaborative efforts create large pools that look like an oligopoly and does not seem very decentralized.
+These collaborative efforts create large pools that look like an oligopoly and do not seem very decentralized.

 These real-world considerations at a minimum force us in the blockchain space to closely examine our goals: do we want to simply decentralize everything, or do we want to solve practical problems?
 If we want the latter, a more practical (less dogmatic) approach is required.